GoochMagooch/simple_expense_tracker/README.md

 Enhance the existing Simple Expense Tracker by adding the ability to save expenses to a file and load them when the program starts.

 Requirements
-1. Save to File
+1. Save to File ✅
-    - Before the program exits, write the current contents of the expenses dictionary to a file.
+    - Before the program exits, write the current contents of the expenses dictionary to a file ✅
-    - Use a simple format like CSV or plain text.
+    - Use a simple format like CSV or plain text ✅
-    - One line per expense: description,amount
+    - One line per expense: description,amount ✅

-2. Load from File
+2. Load from File ✅
-    - When the program starts, read from the file (if it exists) and populate the expenses dictionary with its contents.
+    - When the program starts, read from the file (if it exists) and populate the expenses dictionary with its contents ✅

-3. Parameters
+3. Parameters ✅
-    - Use built-in libraries only (open(), with, etc.).
+    - Use built-in libraries only (open(), with, etc.) ✅
-    - Handle invalid or malformed lines gracefully during file read.
+    - Handle invalid or malformed lines gracefully during file read ✅
-    - Ensure amounts are parsed as floats.
+    - Ensure amounts are parsed as floats ✅
-    - File name should be something obvious like expenses.txt or expenses.csv.
+    - File name should be something obvious like expenses.txt or expenses.csv ✅

 4. User Experience
-    - Do not prompt the user for file paths.
+    - Do not prompt the user for file paths ✅
-    - Print a confirmation when data is loaded or saved.
+    - Print a confirmation when data is loaded or saved ✅
-    - Don’t crash if the file doesn’t exist — start with an empty tracker.
+    - Don’t crash if the file doesn’t exist — start with an empty tracker ✅
+    - Handle duplicates

+5. Touch up
+    - Add remove expense option ✅

 Let me know if you'd like to review any ideas before implementation.